How to create data feeds for your Facebook and Instagram marketing through the Facebook Commerce Manager

 Processing the feed

-Our feed is now completed.
-All our necessary data is there.
-Our hierarchy levels are in order, and naming conventions are adjusted for Facebook.
+Our feed is now complete.
+All necessary data is included, hierarchy levels are in order, and naming conventions are adjusted for Facebook.

 To finalize the feed, you need to process it.
-This will apply and update all your product information and generate a feed link and file that you can plug into Facebook Catalog Manager.
+This will apply and update all your product information.
+It will then generate a feed link and file that you can plug into Facebook Commerce Manager.

 To process your feed:

-Once the feed is completed processing, you will see a link to your feed appear (2).
+Once the feed has completed processing, you will see a link appear below the feed name.
+Click to copy the link by clicking on the 'Copy' icon.

-This can be copied and pasted from Plytix into your Facebook Catalog Manager.
+This link can be copied and pasted from Plytix into your Facebook Commerce Manager.
 Once your feed link is in Facebook, you can update and process your Channel to bring in new updates directly to Facebook Catalog without needing to replace the link.

 If you have any questions just click on the chat box in the bottom-right corner and we'll be happy to answer them...